apache/daffodil-vscode/doc/Wiki.md

 * The Step Out button will parse the remainder of the current element and then pause, similar to continuing a subroutine and halting upon the return from that routine.
 * The Restart button will stop the current execution and begin again from the beginning.
 * The Stop button will immediately terminate and abort all processing.

+When the Data Editor is open during a debug session, it tracks the parser location in the input data.
+As the debugger pauses on entry, steps through the schema, or stops at breakpoints, the Data Editor highlights the corresponding byte position so the schema, infoset, and input data can be compared together.

 <details>
 <summary>Debug Control Examples</summary>